jvmasera/laravel-webhook-client/README.md

 $computedSignature = hash_hmac('sha256', $request->getContent(), $configuredSigningSecret);
 ```

 If the `$computedSignature` does match the value, the request will be [passed to the webhook profile](#determining-which-webhook-requests-should-be-stored-and-processed).
-If  `$computedSignature` does not match the value in the signature header, the package will respond with a `500` and discard the request.
+It  `$computedSignature` does not match the value in the signature header, the package will respond with a `500` and discard the request.

 ### Creating your own signature validator